asmeta/asmeta/code/experimental/asmeta.asmetal2java/asmeta.asmetal2java.codegen/README.md

     - `-output` : The output folder (optional, defaults to `./output/`).

     - `-mode <modeName>` : Set the mode of the application.

+    - `-compilerVersion` : set the java version used by the compiler.

     - `-D <property=value>` : Additional translator options.